 In 2016, Royal Berkshire Hospital (RBH) realised this was unsustainable as well as a waste of time and effort and so approached Amplitude Clinical Outcomes for help.

 Amplitude worked in partnership with the orthopaedic team at RBH to scope their specific requirements and launched their new platform in 2016.
 The goal was to create a single instance platform that ensured data was entered once and was then shared, providing the appropriate consent was obtained, with all relevant stakeholders.
-The pro enterprise™ platform included T&O pro series pathways along with registry specific pathways.
+The pro enterprise™ platform included Trauma and Orthopaedic pro series pathways along with registry specific pathways.

 The Amplitude platform enabled Orthopaedic Surgeons to collect, analyse and report on appropriate PROMs data quickly and from a variety of locations.
 This electronic data collection platform came with an automatic notification system that alerted patients when new hospital questionnaires needed to be completed.
 This setup supported the Trust with the capture of essential patient data.